Pensions and tax - Clare explains all

-Our pensions and legal expert Clare Moffat is joining the Pension Awareness team for a live online session about pensions and tax.
+On Wednesday 2 November 2022 our pensions and legal expert Clare Moffat joined the Pension Awareness team for a live session about pensions and tax.
 Tax might not seem like the most exciting topic, but it pays to make the most of it when it comes to your pension.
-Clare will cover how tax relief works, the limits you need to know about, what happens when you retire, and more.
-Don't worry if you miss the session, as a recording will be available afterwards.
+Clare covers how tax relief works, the limits you need to know about, what happens when you retire, and more.

-From pension basics to finding out how your pension is invested, 31 October to 4 November you can sign up for free live shows and access resources to help you pay your pension some attention.
+From pension basics to finding out how your pension is invested, you can access free resources to help you pay your pension some attention.

 James Biggs, Pension Geeks: Good afternoon to you, how are you?
 It's day one of Pensions Awareness week live.
 It's Monday, the 13th of September, and my name is James Biggs, and I am one of the Pension Geeks.
 Now, this doesn't just fall into place.
 There's a lot of time and effort that’s been put into preparing this.
 And there's a great team behind the cameras.
 Let's hear from the behind-the-camera crew.

 Yeah, that was good.
 Okay, so there's over a thousand people on this call, or on this broadcast, this morning.
 1300.
 That is a new record take a bow everybody out there.
 Okay so, because there's 1300 of you, who's going to be first to name this song and this band.

 There we go, there we go.
 I'm going to put that down to there being something in the ether that made people a bit slow responding there, or for us to see the responses.
 That was Money by Pink Floyd.

 And this week is all about you and your money.
 Quite a lot of people forget that your pension pot is just your money.
 It almost can be defined as deferred pay, extra money that you are earning on a daily basis that's been put away for you to have an income when you retire, whenever that might be.